hckops/hckctl/README.md

 Create a custom vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

-Access the managed cloud platform from anywhere, orchestrate complex scenarios and analyze, aggregate and export your results.
+Leverage the managed cloud platform to orchestrate complex scenarios and observe your security posture analyzing, aggregating and exporting results.

 ## Quick start